shuwangs/shuwangs/README.md

 - 🔗 [LinkedIn](https://www.linkedin.com/in/shuuwang/)
 - 💌 swang3130@gatech.edu
-- 🤝 Open to SDE opportunities, collaborations on ML/bioinformatics, or just geeking out about Python!
+- 🤝 Open to SDE opportunities, collaborations on ML/bioinformatics, or just geeking out about coding!

 ---